letisiapangataa/letisiapangataa.github.io/_pages/about.md

 Upcoming "graduate-to-be" at University of Auckland with a flair for creative arts, business and entrepreneurship to science and technology.

-Inspired by my interests and Tongan heritage, focused on providing creative insight and discipline in science into personal and professional projects.
+Inspired by my interests and Tongan heritage, focused on providing creative insight and current discipline in science, into personal and professional projects.

 Mālō aupito’ from Aotearoa, New Zealand.